Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

 Whether the child can give consent depends on a specific maturity assessment.
 Generally, a child of 15 years will be mature enough to consent on their own behalf.

-The GDPR holds additional strict requirements for obtaining consent from children using social media (e.g. Snapchat, Instagram, YouTube, Facebook) or e-commerce and online games directly targeted children (or which provides access to children).
+The GDPR holds additional strict requirements for obtaining consent from children using social media (e.g., Snapchat, Instagram, YouTube, Facebook) or e-commerce and online games directly targeting children (or which provide access to children).

-First, the special requirements apply at the same time as the standard requirements for obtaining consent under the GDPR.
+First, the special requirements apply simultaneously as the standard requirements for obtaining consent under the GDPR.

-Websites providing social media services or other services directed towards children must endure protection by incorporating mechanisms so children below age limit are excluded from giving consent (and thereby protected from tracking cookies), e.g. when creating a user profile or using social media.
+Websites providing social media services or other services directed at children must endure protection by incorporating mechanisms.
+So children below the age limit are excluded from giving consent (and thereby protected from tracking cookies), e.g., when creating a user profile or using social media.

-If the child is below the set age limit, the service provider must make reasonable efforts to verify that the guardian has given his consent, based on the available technology.
+If the child is below the set age limit, the service provider must make reasonable efforts to verify that the guardian has given their consent based on the available technology.

 Example: Consent for children under the GDPR

 A child of 10 wants to surf a website with services specifically for children.
-The website checks the users age before the child is let into the website.
-When the child selects an age below the age limit (say 10), he will be directed to a part of the website which is a tracking free zone, i.e. no tracking of personal data occurs.
+The website checks the users’ age before the child is let into the website.
+When the child selects an age below the age limit (say 10), they will be directed to a part of the website, a tracking-free zone, i.e., no tracking of personal data occurs.
 Only strictly necessary cookies are present.
-Thus, the child is excluded from giving consent and protected from tracking.
+Thus, the child is excluded from giving consent and protected from tracking

-In this setup, all third-party cookies (or tracking cookies disguised as first-party cookies) must be prevented from being set.
-This also applies for any third-party service the website uses, this also includes Google Analytics and all social media cookies.
+All third-party cookies (or tracking cookies disguised as first-party cookies) must be prevented from being set in this setup.
+This also applies to any third-party service the website uses, including Google Analytics and all social media cookies.